avi-2-avi/inventory-module/README.md

 ## 💭 Planning Process <a name = "planning"></a>

 ### Database
-The "Inventory" database consists of only one table, where the code of the product is the primary key.
+The "Inventory" database consists of only one table, where "code" is the primary key of the Items table.

 <div align="center" style="text-align:center">
 <img height=240 width=290 src="img/db.png">
 </div>

 ### API Enpoints
-Before the development, it has been important to define the enpoints needed.
+Before the development, it was important to define the enpoints needed.
 #### Pagination of table data

 - Request:
 ```
-GET /
+GET /api/item/PaginateItems
 Accept: application/json
 ```
 - Response: